Happy Wedding (2016 film)

 Happy Wedding is 2016 Indian Malayalam-language romantic comedy film directed by debutante Omar Lulu and distributed by Eros International, starring Siju Wilson, Sharaf U Dheen, Soubin Shahir, and Justin John.
 It was produced by Ozone Productions.
-The film narrates the story of an engineering graduate (Harikrishnan) as he decides to marry on his mother's insistence.
+The film narrates the story of an engineering graduate (Harikrishnan) who decides to marry initially on his mother's insistence.
 The music was composed by Arun Muraleedharan, and the lyrics were written by Rajeev Alunkal and Harinarayanan.

 Principal photography began in Kochi in November 2015 and ended in March 2016.
 Other shooting locations were Thrissur and Chalakudy.
 Some parts of the film were shot in Royal College of Engineering and Technology, Thrissur.
 The film was released on 20 May 2016.

 Plot

 Harikrishnan, aka Hari, is a young civil engineer.
-He usually spends time hanging with his cousin Manu, who is a flirt.
+He usually spends time hanging out with his cousin Manu, who is a flirt.
 Hari is in a relationship with a girl Lakshmi, but she is a flirt herself.
 Hari, Manu, and a friend Paul Achayan, go to meet her.
 Hari is left heartbroken when Lakshmi begins to get close to another guy.
 He leaves with Manu to a bar.

-As Hari and Manu are drinking, they call a man, thinking he is a waiter and asks him a beer.
-The man tells that he is not waiter and joins them.
-He tells them that he is a Motivational Speaker and the boys befriend him and call him Bhai.
+As Hari and Manu are drinking, they call a man, thinking he is a waiter and asks him for a beer.
+The man tells them that he is not waiter and joins them.
+He tells them that he is a motivational speaker and the boys befriend him and call him Bhai.
 As they are discussing about Lakshmi, Manu exclaims that Hari is a guy who always falls for love tricks.
-Bhai asks Hari to tell about his college love story.
+Bhai asks Hari to tell him about his college love story.

 Hari and Manu were students in an engineering college with an ensemble of friends, Tyson, Pareekutty, Asha etc. Hari is in love with Shahina.
 Everything goes well, Hari enjoys with Shahina, Manu spends time as a complete rascal and everything is good.

-Some after they leave college, Hari, Manu and Tyson are caught by the police.
+Some TIME after they leave college, Hari, Manu and Tyson are caught by the police.
 To Hari's shock they see Shahina's father there.
 They are shocked to learn that Shahina is missing and Hari is the main suspect.
 Sub-inspector Happy Paul, who wants all cases to have a happy ending, tries to question the boys.
 After learning of Hari and Shahina's relation he gives his full support to them.
 But then, Shahina walks into the station accompanied by Pareekutty.
 It is revealed that Shahina and Pareekutty were in a relationship long before Hari met Shahina.
 Shahina's parents are happy, but Hari is left heartbroken.

 Back in the present, Bhai advises Hari to completely reject Lakshmi and let himself stay strong.
 Following Bhai's advice, Hari tells Lakshmi that he is not a toy.
 Meanwhile, Manu tells Bhai that they have to persuade Hari to go meet a girl arranged by Hari's mother.
 When Hari returns, they ask him to go see the girl, to which he reluctantly agrees.